Director: Vicky Blankenship

 This institution is an equal opportunity provider.
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410 or call (800) 795-3272 or (202) 720-6382.

-If you have specific questions, please contact the food service department in your child's school or the Food Service, (208) 455-3331.
+If you have specific questions, please contact the food service department at your child's school or the Food Service, (208) 455-3331.

 Email us at firstname.lastname@example.org